 - Utility programs administered by the local utility and paid for by utility ratepayers through their bundled rates

-It also provides information about demand-response and load management programs, which offer incentives to curtail demand during peak energy use periods in response to system reliability or market conditions.
+- Demand-response and load-management programs, which offer incentives to curtail demand during peak energy use periods in response to system reliability or market conditions.

 Click on a state to see a summary of available energy incentives.